Editing Physiological Signals in Videos Using Latent Representations: Discussion

 \textbf{Incomplete frequency suppression.} In some cases, the suppression of the original \gls{hr} component may be incomplete: while the PSD peak shifts toward the target frequency, residual energy at the original frequency can persist, yielding multi-peak spectra and potentially confusing downstream estimators.
 Frequency-domain consistency losses may help achieve better suppression, ensuring that residuals are eliminated while preserving visual fidelity.

 \textbf{Prompt interval limitation.} During training, the prompts were randomly sampled within a fixed range of 60--120~bpm at 10~bpm intervals.
 As a result, when unseen intermediate \gls{hr} (e.g., 75~bpm) are provided as prompts, the model may fail to generate accurate outputs.
-We provide a detailed discussion of this limitation in Appendix~\ref{sec:sec_app_b}.
-A more robust approach would be continuous prompt conditioning, where heart rates are drawn from a continuous distribution rather than discrete intervals.
+Our Appendix.B includes examples using target \gls{hr}s of 75 bpm, demonstrating the model's interpolation behavior between the discrete prompt values, but also indicating the limitations to be tackled in our future work.
+A more robust approach would be continuous prompt conditioning, where \gls{hr}s are drawn from a continuous distribution rather than discrete intervals.
 We also provide several futuristic solutions to this issue in Appendix~\ref{sec:sec_app_b}.

 \textbf{Potential misuse and ethical considerations.} While the ability to remove or alter \gls{hr} signals expands the flexibility of our framework, it also introduces the possibility of misuse.
 In particular, fabricated or misleading \gls{hr} prompts could be presented as genuine to manipulate perceived health conditions.
 Such misuse might enable malicious actors to falsify physiological evidence, for instance in the context of insurance claims, medical record falsification, or biometric-based authentication.
 To mitigate misuse, technical safeguards such as watermarking physiological edits or cryptographic verification of unaltered signals could be developed.
 Alongside, ethical guidelines and responsible usage policies will be crucial for ensuring that these tools are deployed safely in medical and biometric applications.